usnistgov/STP2OWL/README.md

     - VC++ related: msvcp140.dll, vcruntime140.dll (vcruntime140_1.dll will also be required when vc141 or higher was used to build.)

 ## Build the STEP to OWL Translator
-- Unzip the "stepcode.zip" and locate the folder to where the VS solution(STP2OWL.sln) file is located at.
+- Unzip the "stepcode.zip" and locate the folder to where the VS solution file (STP2OWL.sln) is located.
 - Create a "bin" folder and build the stepcode in that folder using CMake (See [here](https://github.com/stepcode/stepcode/blob/master/INSTALL) for more details).
 - Unzip the "schemas.zip" to "stepcode\bin\schemas" and overwrite the same files.
 - Build all the projects in "stepcode\bin\SC.sln".
 - Build "STP2OWL.sln".

 ## Usage
-- NIST STP2X3D is a command line software.
+- NIST STP2OWL is a command line software.
 Please check out the [Usage guide](USAGE.md).

 ## Contact Information
 - Soonjo Kwon, soonjo.kwon@kumoh.ac.kr